Bridge Financing

 When Does a Company Need Bridge Financing?

-Let’s look at an example when an enterprise can be compelled to go for a bridge loan.
+Let’s look at an example of when an enterprise can be compelled to go for a bridge loan.

 Imagine ABC Co. being approved for a $1,000,000 loan in a bank, but the loan is tranched, meaning it consists of three parts (three installments).
 The first tranche will be settled in six months.
 The company needs funds at the moment to operate and thus will be looking for a cover to account for said six months.
 It can apply for a six-month bridge loan that will provide enough money to survive until the first credit tranche flows to the company’s bank account.